nexus-xyz/nexus-zkvm/runtime/README.md

 compiler to emit the standard start-up code to process command-line arguments and call `main`.
 The Nexus runtime has a minimal start-up process and will call your entry function directly.
-The fourth line brings the nexux-rt `entry` macro into scope.
+The fourth line brings the nexus-rt `entry` macro into scope.
 This macro is used to mark the `main` function as the starting point of the program.